xkunwu/xkunwu.github.io/research/14SymmEdit/14SymmEdit.md

 </figure>

 A special case occurs if a sampling point is visited more than once but with different local frames $O_i$.
-This can happen on transformation-invariant sets, such as the diagonals on the left: Here, we have orbits with four points from eight transformations, and each point has two different frames, differing by a reflection.
+This can happen on transformation-invariant sets, such as the diagonals in Fig~17 left: Here, we have orbits with four points from eight transformations, and each point has two different frames, differing by a reflection.

 The correct solution is obtained by reducing the dimension of the basis to those vectors $v$ for which $O_i v = O_j v$ for all $i,j$, which yields is a linear system of equations.
 Notice that due to the random sampling, this is rarely encountered in practice.